danidee10/danidee10.github.io/_posts/django/2018-01-03-realtime-django-2.markdown

 }
 {% endhighlight %}

-Lastly, run the migrations again with `python manage.py migrate`
+Lastly, run the database migrations with `python manage.py migrate` this would create the tables that are required by `djsoer`.

 That's it!
 The authentication endpoints are now available for use.
 Let's create a new user: